-That's why many small employers—particularly those that offer self-funded plans—look for solutions to help carry the load.
-One option is to outsource your benefits administration to a third-party administrator (TPA).
+That's why many small employers, particularly those who offer self-funded health plans, look for solutions to help carry the load.
+One option is to outsource your employee benefits administration to a third-party administrator (TPA).

-If you've never worked with a TPA before, this article will explain what they do and how much they cost.
-We’ll also cover whether it makes sense to use TPA if you offer a health reimbursement arrangement (HRA) as your health benefit.
+In this article, we'll explain what a TPA does and how much they cost.
+We'll also cover whether it makes sense to use TPA if you offer a health reimbursement arrangement (HRA) as your health benefit.

-A TPA is an organization or individual that processes insurance claims and other aspects of an employee benefit plan for a separate entity.
+A TPA is an organization or individual that processes medical insurance claims and other aspects of an employee benefit plan for a separate entity.
 Insurance companies often outsource their claims operations to TPAs.
 Employers with self-funded health plans frequently use them as well.
-When either of these entities leverages a TPA to perform a task traditionally handled by the insurance company or employer, this is known as “outsourcing.”
+When either of these entities leverages a TPA to perform a task traditionally handled by the insurance carrier or employer, it's referred to as “outsourcing.”

 TPAs perform various services that they categorize as core or non-core.
 Core TPA services are those every employer uses, such as claims processing and enrollment.
 Non-core services, like medical management and mental health administration, are supplemental.
 TPAs charge for these services separately.